 Narrator supports braille displays from several manufacturers.
-To learn more about what braille displays are supported, including specific key commands for each display, see Appendix D: Supported Braille Displays.
+To learn more about what braille displays are supported, including specific key commands for each display, see Appendix C: Supported braille displays.

-Narrator braille is currently in beta, and your feedback can help make it better.
-When Narrator is running, press Caps lock + E to open the Feedback Hub.
+Narrator braille is currently in preview, and your feedback can help make it better.
+When Narrator is running, press Narrator + Alt + F to open the Feedback Hub.
 You can also leave comments on the Microsoft Accessibility User Voice website.
 For help with Narrator braille, contact the Disability Answer Desk.

 Narrator works with braille displays that use a USB or serial port.
 To use your braille display with Narrator, download and install braille:

 - Press the Windows logo key + Ctrl + N to open Narrator settings.